ntu-cam-clic/Social_Decision_Making_Tasks/README.md

    <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/CSSwindow.png" alt="alt text" width="800">

 5. Embedded data, which can be used to record extra information such as responses, accuracy, and timing of feedback in task trials (https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/).<br><br>
    In the following figure, four variables (in the red rectangle) have been created as embedded data.
-Values of these variables will be recorded in the data file.
+Values of these variables will be recorded in the data file of Qualtrics (See the section "Preprocessing data from Qualtrics" below).
    <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/EmbeddedData.png" alt="alt text" width="800">

 6. Library, which stores graphics and other file types that can be used for your surveys or tasks (https://www.qualtrics.com/support/survey-platform/account-library/library-overview/).<br><br>